 It is a childhood playing episode,

-I am looking outside from the corridor of the house,
+I am looking outside from the corridor

 And find her again she is standing